Determinant and Pfaffian formulas for particle annihilation: Prescribed annihilation: computational evidence

 \subsection{Interpretation}

 The inconsistency is not a failure of a specific ansatz such as a determinant or permanent: every expression of the form~\eqref{eq:prescribed-hope} is a linear combination of the $n!$ products $\prod_i W(x_i \to z_{\pi(i)})$, and the linear system tests all such combinations simultaneously.
-No rational coefficients~$c_\pi$ exist.
-Restricting to the canonical ordering $a \prec y_1 \prec b$ excludes formulas that might depend on the relative ordering of all final positions; the inconsistency persists.
+Moreover, the computation already grants the weakest version of the ansatz: it restricts to a single ordering class $a \prec y_1 \prec b$, so the coefficients are allowed to depend on the ordering of the final positions, and even a single time horizon $t = 5$ is used.
+No rational coefficients~$c_\pi$ exist even under these relaxations.

 Ghost anonymity is not merely a convenient bookkeeping device; the computation above suggests that it is essential for the existence of the formula.